yelluw/renderoo/README.md

 You can define your own template writers by subclassing the `TemplateWriter` class.

+## Using the Renderoo app

+`python -m renderoo [init, build, help]`

+- `init` - Will initialize a Renderoo project in the currect working directory.

+- `build` - Will build all templates in current working directory and output them to wherver you configured it to.

+- `help` - Help message and actionable documentation.

 # Issues and Bug reports

 - Open a ticket